 While it’s Kahn’s uncontainable energy that ensures non-stop, slap-you-in-the-face realness, performances are genuine and fire-spitting.
 Calum Worthy’s nerdy white rapper schtick is the central point of power; a lover-or-hate breed of literary genius using his talents to throwdown in verbal octagons.
 He’s a warrior we hope to see notch wins, but when called a scumbag, it’s like a dueling persona is revealed.
 When backed by his crew, Adam is the hero.
 When exploited in front of his class as a bigot, he’s a trash human.
 Worthy’s performance exists in this emotional purgatory that alters scene-by-scene, so astonishingly summarizing the human condition in a way we no longer choose to recognize – complicated.
 Not right-or-wrong, but a hazy middle ground dictated by scenario.

 Shoniqua Shandai supports as Devine Write, a star-making, empowered female flamethrower who’ll take your gender bashing generics and melt you with hotter bars than the sun – even better when teaming with Jonathan Park (playing Prospek) for a body-swapped, self-skewering battle by assuming the other’s identity (female/Asian) to state “your words don’t define me.”
 That’s not to say Walter Perez’s Che Corleone is chopped liver – he’s just the more hapless, always-explaining-his-references booty hunter existing for comical support.
 Everyone drops comedic beats like bombs, then lays their flow with the headlining majesty of a pay-per-view main event (Jackie Long among the best).
-None better than Dizaster, who can only be described as a confrontational barbarian who savages opponents, leaving them a quivering, limp pile of broken dreams that’ll have you demanding all the Megaton battlers can handle.
+None better than Dizaster, best described as a confrontational barbarian who savages opponents, leaving them a quivering, limp pile of broken dreams that’ll have you demanding all the Megaton battlers can handle.

 Comparatively to Kahn’s catalog, Bodied has more in common with Detention than it does Torque.
 Humor rattles with the speed of a Neil Peart drum solo and references range from Blake Griffin to Earthworm Jim.
 What movie about battle rap is complete without actual song lyrics injected into the dialogue?
-A coy “Oh-my-God, Becky” as Maya addresses her friend, because Kahn’s sense of fun infects even the smallest detail.
-Be it these Freddie Wong-type digital animations as rappers fight – gun blasts sparking from imitating fingers or a cane appearing when one battler references old age – or a whole collection of bars about video games (Mega Man shout out!).
+A coy “Oh-my-God, Becky” as Maya addresses her friend, because Kahn’s multi-layered sensationalism infects even the smallest detail.
+Be it these Freddie Wong-type digital animations as rappers diss – gun blasts sparking from imitating fingers or a cane appearing when one battler references old age – or a whole collection of bars about video games (Mega Man shout out!).
 Do NOT sleep on these rhymes – for how impressive Kahn’s conviction his, Alex “Kid Twist” Larsen’s scripted bars are doubly-dynamic and ill-intelligent.

 You’re right to assume Bodied is “problematic” with a capital “P,” because this is Kahn’s wheelhouse.
 Insults like “Your life fails the Bechdel Test!” or a vegan waitress who mutters “Fuck yeah…” when Maya orders a smoothie and substitutes every single ingredient.
 Kahn is so hooked into the millennial mindset as a source of pretention, judgment and close-minded absurdity – another commentary on woke coolness.
 We’re forced to gaze into a mirror and what we see may not please us, but that’s the brilliance in each competition and disgusted reaction.
 Kahn introduces a world that few know exists and launches a perfect conversation starter to address how we’ve become this collective offense-brigade as a population.
 Imagine if Mel Brooks made Blazing Saddles today – do you get me now?

 Bodied is a fearless, pitch-perfect social wake-up that goes straight for the kill.
 No bullshit.
 Everyone gets their due call-out, and even better, Joseph Kahn has us crippled by painful laugher while he shouts a megaphone-blaring message.
 This is a provocative blend of Scott Pilgrim Vs. The World, Eminem, and Detention.
-Every second of Kahn’s feature firestarter is meant to ignite debate and take a good hard look at the current state we’re in, from comedic beginnings to his dead-serious punch of a finale.
+Every second of Kahn’s feature firestarter is meant to spark debate and take a good hard look at the current state we’re in, from comedic beginnings to his dead-serious punch of a finale.
 This is how you make a point.
 This is how you get people thinking.
 This is how you satirize.
 Flat-out, this is how you drop a cinematic bombshell.
 Props to the outspoken, no jokin’ minds out there who rap to the beat of their own metronome – may you all ignite the world like Joseph Kahn and watch it burn.